 When you want to describe your work life

-A careers page is your way to “speak” to candidates before they’re even candidates.
+A careers page is your way to “speak” to would-be candidates before they’re even candidates.
 You can hook them by describing attractive benefits, a healthy work-life balance and career development opportunities.
 But there’s a catch.
 You don’t want to create a profile of “The Ideal Employer”.
-You want to be realistic in order to attract like-minded employees, just like the following example:
+You want to be realistic in your recruitment marketing in order to attract like-minded employees, such as in the following examples:

 When you emphasize candidate experience

 Ask anyone who’s ever been in the lookout for a job about their biggest frustration and the most common answer you’ll get is “not hearing back from a company where I applied”.
 Resumes that fall into a black hole, hiring processes that seem to last forever and unexpected tests and assignments.
 These all turn candidates off.